-Articulating the actual dimensions that represent the true shape of a POI—in the form of a building polygon or a building geofence—provides us with useful data to better understand and visualize the true nature of POIs in ways that traditional geocoding data simply can’t.
+Articulating the actual dimensions that represent the true shape of a POI—in the form of a building polygon or geofence—provides us with useful data to better understand and visualize the true nature of POIs in ways that traditional geocoding data simply can’t.

-Building footprint geocodes, on the other hand, can precisely identify the actual space a POI occupies by using real rooftop specifications (versus center points) to capture a building’s true footprint.
+Building footprint or rooftop geocodes, on the other hand, can precisely identify the actual space a POI occupies by using real rooftop specifications (versus center points) to capture a building’s true footprint.
 This helps avoid overlaps and erroneous radiuses from being accounted for in the data—one of the biggest downsides of using centroid-based data—which can quickly undermine the overall accuracy and effectiveness of geospatial analysis.

 Using store location centroids—also known as the “radius approach”—tend to produce geocodes that are over-representative of sub-stores or under-representative of larger stores.
 Both errors can lead to an inaccurate understanding of actual foot traffic to those locations.

 >>To learn more about why building polygon data provides a better and more accurate way for measuring foot traffic, be sure to download our Store Visit Attribution whitepaper today. <<

 Geometry data can add value to every industry across a variety of different applications and use cases.
 Accurate polygons enable you to: